 4.1 Scoring a winning hand

-To this value is added 300 for each counter on the table in case of self-draw, and 100
+further described in 4.1.3.
+To the value in the table are added 100 for each counter on the table in case of self-draw, and

 You always get minipoints for one the three following ways of winning: